andersonopt/website/content/blog/product-release-notes-7-21-20.md

 **Tasks have a new (interim) look**

 Tasks have been broken out into more modular/disparate task sections.
-This interim change will make it easier for us to setup tasks more intuitively in the long-term redesign.
+This interim change will make it easier for us to make tasks more intuitive in the long-term redesign.

 ![](/images/parcel_search.png)

 ![](/images/asset_tasks_map_sidebar.png)

-## NEW: Prescan
+## (New Feature) Prescan

 \*Buildable Area = purple

-Want to run some constraint mapping analysis on an area before you start searching for parcels?
+Want to evaluate what areas are most buildable before you start searching for parcels?
+You can now run a geo analysis-like evaluation on much larger geographic areas -- before you pull in parcels.

-Using the new geo analysis prescan task, you can now run geo analysis-like evaluations before pulling in actual parcels.
+Using the new Prescan tool, trace out an area to evaluate and create constraint mapping to hone in on the right areas to continue siting in.

-Recommended process:
+We will continue updating this tool, but for now, the first iteration of this feature is only available on an existing project.
+Follow the steps below to start using Prescan in your siting process.

-* Create new project near to the area you want to evaluate using the prescan tool.
+* Create new project near to the area you want to evaluate (can pick any project type, just pick a starting primary asset nearby the area you want to look at).
-* Draw a polygon Drawing menu > User drawing tools >
+* On the project map, draw a polygon (Drawing menu > User drawing tools > select one of the polygon icons

 \**include how to toggle it on and off via the drawing menu

-## Updated: Buildable Area Analysis
+## (Updated) Buildable Area Analysis

 The feature formerly known as "Geo Analysis" has a new name, new look, and more options to customize what constraints you analyze.